nusrobomaster/AVALON_FW/README.md

 5. Click **Directory** and choose the folder where the project is, then click **Finish**.
 5. Click **Run > Debug As > STM32 Cortex-M C/C++ Application** to flash the firmware to the board.

-The project uses FreeRTOS.
 The default configuration assumes DMA-driven ADC sampling, HRTIM timers for gate signal generation, and CAN communication on FDCAN3.

 If you're using a different STM32G4 variant, make sure to update the pin configuration accordingly in `.ioc`.